Account-based Marketing and account-based everything programs have been all the rage for the last few years.

 - Make sure that everyone knows what’s expected of them

-Now that you’ve decided that account-based everything is right for you and your teams are committed, let’s start building your account-based everything program.
+If you’ve decided that account-based everything is right for you and your teams are committed, let’s start building your account-based everything program.

 Is it to go after a certain market segment?
 New industry?
 New geography?
 Or a specific set of companies?